-Hardy Telecommunications participates in the federal Link-Up America and Lifeline Assistance programs which are available to qualifying low-income subscribers.
-Lifeline Assistance enables eligible low-income subscribers to receive flat-rate support of $9.25 per line for telephone or bundled telephone/broadband service.
+Hardy Telecommunications participates in the federal Lifeline Assistance program which is available to qualifying low-income subscribers.
+Lifeline Assistance enables eligible low-income subscribers to receive flat-rate support of $5.25 per line for voice-only telephone or $9.25 per line for broadband or bundled telephone/broadband services.
 Only eligible consumers may enroll in the program.
 Each state has its own guidelines to qualify.
 The application and qualification process differs by state and sometimes by individual phone company.
+For more information, the Lifeline Support Center can be reached by mail at ACP/Lifeline Support Center, P.O.
+Box 9110, Wilkes-Barre, PA 18773-9100; by toll-free telephone at (800) 234-9473; and by email at LifelineSupport@usac.org.

-You will save $9.25 on your basic monthly bill if you qualify.
+You will save $5.25 per line for voice-only telephone or $9.25 per line for broadband or bundled telephone/broadband services on your basic monthly bill if you qualify.
 These benefits apply to your local telephone or bundled telephone/broadband service charges that you purchase as a flat rate service.
 These benefits will also cover your subscriber line charge.

 To be eligible, a subscriber must either have an income that is at or below 135% of the Federal Low Income Program or participate in one of the following assistance programs: Medicaid; Supplemental Nutrition Assistance Program (SNAP), formerly known as Food Stamps; Supplemental Security Income (SSI); Federal Public Housing Assistance (Section 8).